gaj23/careerdevjournal/mod3wk4.md

 ### Prepare for Job Shadow: AEIOU
 1. Activities: what questions do you have about the activities that a software developer does on a daily basis?

+- On average, how many hours during a work day are your fingers on the keyboard?

+- Outside of coding, what other responsibilities do devs have?

 2. Environment: what questions do you have about the overall environment and culture of this workplace?

+- Do you find your company to be active in the community?

+-Has Ibotta announced a plan going forward for 2021?

+- Is there structured space for learning/mentorship?

 3. Interactions: what questions do you have about the team at this company?
 What do you hope to see in your interactions during the shadow?

+- How clear is the delineation of work responsibilities on your team?

+- What was your interview process like?

+- How are teams broken down?
+What's the hierarchy like?

+- What are the team sizes?

 4. Objects: what questions do you have about the code or the product?

+- How have new technologies been introduced?
+What's Ibotta's process to approve new libraries or framework integrations?

 5. Users: what questions do you have about how the company interacts with their users?

+- How has ibotta grown to protect their users through cybersecurity?

+- The highlighting function when you're on a website, was that something originally in the system or something that was developed over time?

+- What's an example of a time ibotta responded to user feedback and how did the software development team contribute to that?

 ### After the Job Shadow
 1. Activities: what was engaging to the person/people you shadowed?